clcoder2425/Refactor-code/README.md

-# Refactor the codebase of a maketing agency to follow accessibility standards
+# Refactor the codebase of a Marketing Agency to follow accessibility standards

 ## Description